 Michigan Computer Crimes Defense Attorneys

-While there are several ways in which a crime can be committed with the use of a computer, the three most common (and actively investigated and prosecuted) computer charges are those for identity theft, child pornography, and solicitation of a minor.
+There are lots of types of computer crimes, but the three most common (and actively investigated and prosecuted) are: identity theft, child pornography, and solicitation of a minor.

 Identity Theft Defense

 Identity theft is intentionally using someone else’s “personal identifying information” without asking for that person’s consent, in order to benefit financially, professionally, or otherwise.
 “Personal identifying information” includes a person’s Social Security number, addresses, bank account or credit card information, phone numbers, insurance and other secured information.

 Oftentimes, the goal of stealing someone else’s identity is to acquire personal or real property, a line of credit, employment opportunities, services etc. Identity theft is the most common computer crime today and, because of that, it is prosecuted aggressively here in Michigan.

 Child pornography, also called kiddie porn, is any depiction of a minor under 18 years old engaging in sexual behavior.

 This depiction could be photographs, video, avatars, drawings or various other forms of expression.
 In Michigan, “child sexually abusive activity” and “child sexually abusive material” are both felonies.